 JobRack takes a unique spin on things and focuses on talent in Eastern Europe.
 It is completely free to signup for and all of their jobs are remote.
-You can find full time, part time, hourly, monthly and fixed projects.
+You can find full time, part-time, hourly, monthly, and fixed projects.
 They have both sales and marketing positions, as well as project managers.
 They even run weekly training webinars for job seekers to ensure you get placed!

-14. Remote Jobs Club
+13. Remote Jobs Club

 Get a once-weekly email roundup of remote jobs that aren’t restricted by commutes or a particular geographic area.
-This list is manually curated for the best quality by Siimon Sander.
+RemoteJobsClub is a manually curated for the best quality by Siimon Sander.

 Hopefully, this list of remote marketing jobs was helpful!
 Have I missed any good ones?
 If so, please let me know below in the comments.